crow-translate/QOnlineTranslator/docs/QOnlineTranslator.md

 ___

 ### <a id='media-static'/> [QList](https://doc.qt.io/qt-5/qlist.html "Qt Documentation")<[QMediaContent](https://doc.qt.io/qt-5/qmediacontent.html "Qt Documentation")> QOnlineTranslator::media(*const QString &text, QString languageCode = "auto"*)
-Splits the *text* into parts (if required) and returns list with the generated API URLs with the language of *languageCode* to play this text.
+Splits the *text* into parts (Google and Yandex have limits on the size of the request) and returns list with the generated API URLs with the language of *languageCode* to play this text.
-Google has a limit of up to 5000 characters per request.
-If the query is larger, then it will be splitted into several.

 Example:
 ```cpp